mxtommy/Kip/README.md

 5. Build the app locally using Angular-CLI: from that same project root folder, run `ng build`.
 CLI tool will  build KIP.

 **Work**
-1. Fire up your local dev instance with CLI using `ng serve --configuration=dev --serve-path=/` to enable usage of the debugger map files.
+1. Fire up your local dev instance with `npm run start`.
 2. Hit Run/Start Debugging in Visual Code or point your favorite browser to `http://localhost:4200/`
 3. Voila!
-You can build, test and fix.

 *As you work on source code and save files, the app will automatically reload in the browser with your latest changes.*

-**Publish**
+*You also need a running Signal K server for KIP to connect to and receive data.*

+**Apple PWA Icon Generation**
+Use the following tool and command line: npx pwa-asset-generator ./src/svg-templates/KIP-icon.svg ./src/assets/ -i ./src/index.html -m ./src/manifest.json -b "linear-gradient(to bottom, rgba(255,255,255,0.15) 0%, rgba(0,0,0,0.15) 100%), radial-gradient(at top center, rgba(255,255,255,0.40) 0%, rgba(0,0,0,0.40) 120%) #989898" -p 5%

+**Share**
-1. Once done with your work, from your fork's working branch, commit and publish your changes to you fork.
-2. Make a Pull request to have your code reviewed, merged and added to the next release.
+Once done with your work, from your fork's working branch, make a GitHub pull request to have your code reviewed, merged and part of the next release.

-Or

-3. Build your own production version:
-  1. Build: In a terminal from you project folder, use `ng build --configuration=production` to generate a production build.
-  2. Have fun!

 **Communication and Collaboration**
 Join us on Slack -> Signalk-dev / Kip channel.
 We will hook up and assist as best we can.